-1.8.2.2 Hosting club and or promoters are responsible for unflagging the course after their event and removal of old ribbon.
+1.8.2.2 Hosting club and or promoters are responsible for de-flagging the course after their event and removal of old ribbon in a timely manner..

 1.8.3 Zero Abuse Policy

 Threats or violence toward event organizers, amsa officials, or riders anywhere on the premises prior to, during or after an AMSA Sanctioned race may result in disqualification from the remainder of the series, retroactive loss of all accumulated series points, and further disciplinary action by the competition committee.
 There is "ZERO TOLERANCE" for bullying, and the behaviour of you, your family, and friends matter!
 You are responsible for anyone associated with you at any AMSA sanctioned event.